Cat and Dog Allergies in Greenfield, WI

 Your pet's treatment plan will depend on their condition and other factors including medical history, age, size, and whether they are currently on medication.
 Certain skin problems can be difficult to treat and will require follow-up visits with the veterinarian.
 Furthermore, other treatments may need to be tried before we find a solution.

 Oral medications, topicals, medicated shampoos and hypoallergenic food all play a role in reducing symptoms and keeping allergies under control.
 The key is finding the best combination for your pet and maintaining a strict treatment routine.
-If your pet is itchy, scratchy and miserable, call (414) 529-3577 for an appointment!
+If your pet is itchy, scratchy and miserable, call (414) 529-3577 or make an appointment online!